-For QuikSCAT data no bias corrections in $\sigma^0$ space is applied, though, wind-bias corrections are made.
+For QuikSCAT data no bias corrections in σ^0 space is applied, though, wind-bias corrections are made.
 This also takes place in the pre-screening.
 Corrections are performed in three steps.
-First of all, wind speeds are reduced by 4% so that
+First of all, wind speeds are slightly reduced according to:

-Where v is the wind speed as obtained from inversion (10.1) This reduction in some sense corrects for the fact that the GMF used for QuikSCAT data has been trained for equivalent neutral wind, while in the default configuration (LSCATT\NEUTRAL=false) the scatterometer observation operator requires non-neutral wind.
-When scatterometer data is to be assimilated as equivalent-neutral wind (LSCATT\NEUTRAL=true), this correction is not used.
-It was observed that the residual bias between QuikSCAT winds and ECMWF first guess winds depends on the value of mp\rain\probability.
+Where v is the wind speed as obtained from inversion (10.1) The addition of 0.2 ms-1 is used in the operational configuration, where scataterometer data is assimilated as equivalent neutral wind.
+In case this is not desired (expressed by LSCATT_NEUTRAL=false) only the rescaling factor of 0.96 is used.
+It was observed that the residual bias between QuikSCAT winds and ECMWF first guess winds depends on the value of mp_rain_probability.
 The motivation is that, for higher amounts of precipitation, a larger part of the total backscatter is induced by rain, leaving a smaller part for the wind signal.
 The correction applied is where $\langle \rangle$ denotes the average value over the 25 km sub-cells that were taken into account in the inversion (i.e. over rain-free sub-cells).
 The maximum allowed correction is 2.5 ms-1, which is seldom reached.
 Finally, for strong winds, QuikSCAT winds were found to be quite higher than their ECMWF first guess counterparts.
 In order to accommodate this, for winds stronger than 19 ms-1 the following correction is applied:

-$$v'' = v' - 20 \langle mp\rain\probability \rangle,$$
+$$v'' = v' - 20 \langle mp_rain_probability \rangle,$$